mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 File location
 =============

-**northarrow**
-The "North arrow" image is located at **app/Resources/MapbenderPrintBundle/images/**.
+* **northarrow:** The "North arrow" image is located at **app/Resources/MapbenderPrintBundle/images/**.
 You can replace the "North arrow" image to use a different image as northarrow.

-**print templates**
-You find the print templates at **app/Resources/MapbenderPrintBundle/templates/**.
+* **print templates:** You find the print templates at **app/Resources/MapbenderPrintBundle/templates/**.
 Create your own print template to provide an individual output for your application.

 Create your individual templates